 Now you've made the harissa recipe making the paste is super easy!

-Store in your refrigerator and use within a month.
+Store in your refrigerator and use within a month or so.

 Mulled Wine Spices -